1. Buy a book and create a unique cover

 How did the kiss with the stranger feel?
 How did his lips taste?

-Share very affectionate moments with your travel journal because also for this purpose it is meant for.
+Share very affectionate moments with your travel journal.
 Never let there be a barrier between your intimate thoughts and the confidence to write them down.

-29. Keep your travel journals and don’t lose them
+29. Take care of your travel journals and don’t lose them

 When you reach the last page of your travel journal, you’ll feel an incredible satisfaction.

-It feels exactly the same as if you would have written a book.
+Documenting your travels, is hard work.
 Be proud of your perseverance and creative mind.
-Take care to store all your journals in a place where you won’t lose them.
+Make sure to store all your journals in a place where you will find them again.
 Especially when you move away, take them with you.

-30. Read through your entries and revive the memory
+30. Read through your entries and walk down the memory lane

-One day there will come the moment when you take one of your travel journals into your hands.
-The moment of proof.
+One day the moment will come when you take one of your travel journals into your hands.
+The moment of truth.

 This can be in 10, 20 or 30 years.
-While you go through your entries, the memories of happy times revive in your thoughts.
+While you go through your entries, the memories will sparkle in your mind and put a smile on your lips.

-If you followed all my tips how to create a unique travel journal, there is a big chance to never forget any moment of your travel adventures.
+If you followed all my tips on how to create a unique travel journal, there is a big chance you will never forget a single moment of your travel adventures.